toopster/dsc-capstone-project/README.md

         # Isolated audio samples, padded to 1 second in duration, of each utterance for the top 35 keywords by number of samples, organised into subfolders for each keyword.

     └── ultrasuite_transformed
-        # Isolated audio samples each utterance for the Ultrasuite dataset organised into subfolders for each keyword.
+        # Isolated audio samples each utterance for the Ultrasuite dataset containing 33,800 audio samples of 991 spoken words organised into subfolders for each keyword.
 ```